RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 /// Add Tips to the 'Useful Tips' collection in Trados Studio
 /// </summary>
 /// <param name="tipContexts">A list of Tips that you would like to add to the
-/// 'Useful Tips'
-/// collection in Trados Studio</param>
+/// 'Useful Tips' collection in Trados Studio</param>
-/// <param name="applicationName">The name of the application; can be null
+/// <param name="applicationName">The name of the application</param>
-/// </param>
+/// <param name="tradosStudioVersion">The version of Trados Studio</param>
 /// <param name="runasAdmin">
 /// Elevate the user rights to admin; default: true.
 If the app environment
 /// is not running with Admin rights, then the user will receive a message from
 /// the User Account Control (UAC) in Windows</param>
-/// <returns>The number of Tips added to 'Useful Tips' collection in Trados
+/// <returns>The number of Tips added to 'Useful Tips' collection in
-/// Studio</returns>
+/// Trados Studio</returns>
-public int AddTips(List<TipContext> tipContexts, string applicationName, bool runasAdmin = true)
+public int AddTips(List<TipContext> tipContexts, string applicationName, string tradosStudioVersion, bool runasAdmin = true)

 /// <summary>
 /// Remove Tips from the 'Useful Tips' collection in Trados Studio
 /// </summary>
 /// <param name="tipContexts">A list of Tips that you would like to remove from
 /// the 'Useful Tips' collection.</param>
-/// <param name="applicationName">The name of the application; can be null
+/// <param name="applicationName">The name of the application</param>
-/// </param>
 /// <param name="runasAdmin">
 /// Elevate the user rights to admin; default: true.
 If the app environment
 /// is not running with Admin rights, then the user will receive a message from
 /// the User Account Control (UAC) in Windows</param>
 /// <returns>The number of Tips removed from the collection</returns>
 public int RemoveTips(List<TipContext> tipContexts, string applicationName,